kthffmn/memory-game/README.md

 level: intermediate
 ---

-# Whac A Mole :hammer:
+# Memory Game :video_game:

 ## Objectives

-You'll be building whac-a-mole game, [demo here](http://kthffmn.github.io/whac-a-mole/).
+You'll be building memory game game, [demo here](http://kthffmn.github.io/whac-a-mole/).
 The HTML and CSS has already been completed for you, so your only job will be to add JavaScript code to two files, `game-functions.js` and `game.js`, found in your `public/javascripts/` folder.

 ## Instructions